-^{} This is a target only and not a profit forecast.
-There can be no assurance that this target will be met or that the Company will make any distributions at all.
-This target return should not be taken as an indication of the Company's expected or actual current or future results.
-The Company's actual return will depend upon a number of factors, including but not limited to the number of New Shares issued pursuant to the share issuance programme under which the Company intends to issue New Shares in tranches, the Company's net income and the Company's ongoing charges figure.
+^{} These are targets only and not profit forecasts.
+There can be no assurance that these targets will be met or that the Company will make any distributions at all.
+These target returns should not be taken as an indication of the Company's expected or actual current or future results.
+The Company's actual return will depend upon a number of factors, including but not limited to the number of New Shares issued pursuant to any share issuance programme under which the Company issues New Shares, the Company's net income and the Company's ongoing charges figure.
 Potential investors should decide for themselves whether or not the return is reasonable and achievable in deciding whether to invest in or increase their investment in the Company.
 See further "Risk Factors" in Part II.